Mehdierli/ProgrammingNotes/Angular.md

     + Attribute directives are used to change the look and behavior of the DOM elements.
 For example: ngClass directive, and ngStyle directive etc.

 ## What is service
+* Service is a broad category include any value, function, or feature that application needs.
+A service is typically a class with a narrow, well-defined purpose.
+It should do something specific and do it well.
+* The injector is the main mechanism.
+Angular creates an application-wide injector for you during the bootstrap process, and additional injectors as needed.
+* For data or logic that isn't associated with a specific view, and that you want to share across components, you create a service class.
 * A service is used when a common functionality need to be provided to various modules.
 * extract common functionality out of component to have better modularity.
 * Most front-end applications communicate with the backend services over an HTTP protocol.
 Modern browsers support the two different APIs for making HTTP requests.